You are here

 Why do volunteers need to a medical check to work overseas with VSO?

+If you are planning to volunteer, VSO needs to be sure that you are fit and healthy enough to do so.
 VSO is an organisation which recruits volunteers to work for local partners in resource poor countries.
-Most volunteers will find themselves living and working in small towns and rural areas of these countries: the climate, living conditions and the physical environment may be challenging, and you may face new risks to your health such as malaria, other infectious disease and road traffic accidents.
-You will also face the usual health risks that you would in your home country, but you will probably have much more limited medical support at your disposal; your local medical facilities may quite basic and lack staff, reliable supplies of medications and other resources.
+Most volunteers will find themselves living and working in small towns and rural areas of these countries.
+You will have to get used to a new climate, basic living conditions and a physical environment which may be challenging, and you may face new risks to your health such as malaria, other infectious disease and road traffic accidents.
+You will also have all the usual health risks that you face in your home country, but you may find your local medical facilities are basic and limited in the care and support they can offer you.

-VSO will be guided by the medical advisers decision when proceeding with your application and finally matching you to a placement.
+VSO will be guided by the medical advisers decision when proceeding with your application and finally matching you to a placement, even if their recommendation is different from the opinion of your GP, family doctor or specialist who looks after you.